 At the end of this terribly long (but marvellous) house training guide.

-The question you probably asked yourself – can your puppy be toilet trained in 5 days? – is technically for you to answer based on how well the training goes.
+The question you’ve probably asked yourself – can you toilet train a puppy in 7 days? – is technically for you to answer based on how well the training goes.

 We know you can feel defeated, challenged and tired, but you’ll be surprised how quickly your puppy learns.
 Someday, it will all make sense.